-The Supervision, Regulation and Credit Department has supervisory authority over all state-chartered banks in the Fifth District that have elected to become members of the Federal Reserve.
-In addition, the department also supervises the corporations that own District banks (known as bank holding companies) and the operations of any foreign bank conducting business in the District.
+Supervision, Regulation and Credit supervises all state-chartered banks in the Fifth District that have elected to become members of the Federal Reserve.
+In addition, this department supervises bank holding companies, savings and loan holding companies, and the operations of any foreign bank conducting business in our District.

-Examiners conduct commercial bank examinations and bank holding company inspections to evaluate the soundness of the institution's assets and the effectiveness of its internal operations, policies and management.
+We ensure a strong and stable banking system by making sure banks follow the rules to keep your money safe.
+We do this through commercial bank examinations and bank holding company inspections that evaluate the soundness of an institution’s assets and the effectiveness of internal operations, policies and management.

 Target exams may be performed on any bank, bank holding company, or financial holding company.
 Target exams review specific areas of companies.Targeted reviews are generally performed on the larger, more complex banking organizations as part of the continuous supervision process to focus more effectively on a company’s principal risks and internal systems for managing those risks.

 Enforcement actions are necessary for violations of laws, rules, or regulations, unsafe or unsound practices, breaches of fiduciary duty, and violations of final orders.
 Actions can be assessed against any entity the Federal Reserve has authority to supervise, including officers, directors, and employees.
 Formal enforcement actions include written agreements, cease and desist orders, removal and prohibition orders, and orders assessing civil money penalties.